DavidJKTofan/davidtofan.com/content/articles/cloudflare-l7-security-recommendations/index.md

 ### **Branding**

-In case that branding is important to you and your business, you are able to [configure Custom Pages (Error and Challenge)](https://developers.cloudflare.com/support/more-dashboard-apps/cloudflare-custom-pages/configuring-custom-pages-error-and-challenge/) and (preferably) [Custom Errors](https://developers.cloudflare.com/rules/custom-errors/).
+In case that branding is important to you and your business, you are able to use and configure [Custom Errors](https://developers.cloudflare.com/rules/custom-errors/).

-Additionally, for the Cloudflare WAF, you are able to [configure a custom response for blocked requests](https://developers.cloudflare.com/waf/custom-rules/create-dashboard/#configure-a-custom-response-for-blocked-requests) or [custom error responses](https://developers.cloudflare.com/rules/custom-error-responses/) for the Cloudflare Rules.
+Additionally, for the Cloudflare WAF, you are able to [configure a custom response for blocked requests](https://developers.cloudflare.com/waf/custom-rules/create-dashboard/#configure-a-custom-response-for-blocked-requests).

 ---

 ### **Analytics & Log Management**

-You can review all matched Rules in the [Security Events](https://developers.cloudflare.com/waf/analytics/security-events/) section.
-A broader overview of all requests can be found in the [Security Analytics](https://developers.cloudflare.com/waf/analytics/security-analytics/) section.
+You can review matched security rules in the [Security Events](https://developers.cloudflare.com/waf/analytics/security-events/) section.
+A broader overview of all requests and trends can be found in the [Security Analytics](https://developers.cloudflare.com/waf/analytics/security-analytics/) section.

 For an account-level overview, review the [Account Analytics](https://developers.cloudflare.com/analytics/account-and-zone-analytics/account-analytics/).

-> _**Note**: All Cloudflare Dashboard analytics are [sampled](https://developers.cloudflare.com/analytics/graphql-api/sampling/)._
+> _**Note**: Cloudflare Dashboard analytics can likely be [sampled](https://developers.cloudflare.com/analytics/graphql-api/sampling/)._

 > _**Note**: Exclude the [`/cdn-cgi/` endpoint](https://developers.cloudflare.com/fundamentals/reference/cdn-cgi-endpoint/) from your Security Rules, specifically relevant for [challenges](https://developers.cloudflare.com/rules/reference/troubleshooting/#interaction-between-cloudflare-challenges-and-rules-features)._

 It is strongly recommended to use [Logpush](https://developers.cloudflare.com/logs/about/), pushing your [logs](https://developers.cloudflare.com/logs/reference/log-fields/) to storage services (such as [R2](https://developers.cloudflare.com/r2), S3, or others), SIEMs, or log management providers.

-It is highly recommended to set up [Notifications](https://developers.cloudflare.com/notifications/) to keep up to date with everything, and periodically review the [Cloudflare Status](https://www.cloudflarestatus.com/) page.
+It is highly recommended to set up [Notifications](https://developers.cloudflare.com/notifications/) to keep up to date with everything, subscribing to incident notifications and periodically review the [Cloudflare Status](https://www.cloudflarestatus.com/) page.

 ---